fonnesbeck/git_tutorial/PITCHME.md

 ![200%,original](images/versions.png)

+Note:
-^ Once you think of changes as separate from the document itself, you can then think about "playing back" different sets of changes onto the base document and getting different versions of the document.
+ Once you think of changes as separate from the document itself, you can then think about "playing back" different sets of changes onto the base document and getting different versions of the document.
 For example, two users can make independent sets of changes based on the